 The White Ribbon campaign focuses not on individual acts of violence but rather on broader social frameworks that encourage unhealthy behaviors.
 It fosters a deep mutual accountability among men to one another and to women.
 We seek to uphold our commitments as fathers, partners, friends, colleagues, brothers, and sons of women and girls and to broaden definitions of masculinity to include men and boys who support, nurture, and foster authentic and respectful relationships.

 At local White Ribbon Days around the United States and the world, this campaign celebrates nonviolence as a demonstration of our manhood and holds this value as an example for our children and other men.
-Check out these from Boston’s 2016 White Ribbon Day.
-For read information, see and .
+Check out these photos and videos from Boston’s 2016 White Ribbon Day.
+For read information, see White Ribbon Day Massachusetts and White Ribbon Day Worldwide.